|The Sauganash Hotel. The log building on the left was Chicago's first drugstore.|

 A German-language company was operating as early as 1852.
-Others followed pretty quickly.
+Others followed quickly.

 A Yiddish theater scene developed at the turn of the century and even produced a few mainstream stars.
-The best-known of these was Muni Weisenfreund, who became Paul Muni on Broadway and in Hollywood.
-Muni first appeared onstage in 1908, at the age of 13, in the Metropolitan Theatre at Jefferson Street and 12th Street (today; Roosevelt Road), a theater his parents operated about a block away from the Maxwell Street Market.
-It is not the same theatre as the Metropolitan Theatre at 4644 South Parkway (today; Martin Luther King, Jr. Drive), Chicago.
+The best-known was Muni Weisenfreund, who became Paul Muni on Broadway and Hollywood.
+Muni first appeared onstage in 1908, at the age of 13, in the Metropolitan Theatre at Jefferson Street and 12th Street (today, Roosevelt Road), a theater his parents operated about a block away from the Maxwell Street Market.
+It differs from the Metropolitan Theatre at 4644 South Parkway (today, Martin Luther King, Jr. Drive), Chicago.